 Committees are a great way to get involved with City government.
 The City has a number of boards, committees, commissions or advisory groups that make recommendations to City Council or City administrative staff.

 Some committees are ongoing and established by law.
-Others are ad hoc, specific to a project and short-term.
+Others are ad hoc, which means they are specific to a project and short-term.

 FREQUENTLY USED COMMITTEES